ipcamit/TorchML-dev/KnownIssues.md

 ### 2. `libcuda.so.1: cannot open shared object file`
-Cuda installations come with two set of libraries, `libcudart.so`, which is the actual cuda imprementation, and old `libcuda.so` which are stubs for legacy purposes.
+Cuda installations come with two set of libraries, `libcudart.so`, which is the actual cuda implementation, and old `libcuda.so` which are stubs for legacy purposes.
 Easiest workaround is
 1. to either compile your code on execution node, or
 2. symlink libcudart as libcuda at a local location for compiling purposes,